virtualsquare/virtualsquare.github.io/distros/debian.md

 The _debian/sid_ branch is the default branch of the repository on salsa (to ease the clone/buildpackage process).
-This branch adds teh `debian` directory to the contents of _upstream_.
+This branch adds the `debian` directory to the contents of _upstream_.

 We use git tags to label the source and debian snapshots:

 * `upstream/0.1` is the tag of the code for `xxxxx_0.1.orig.tar.gz`
 * `debian/0.2-1` is the tag of the snapshot to generate `xxxxx_0.2-1_yyy.deb` and `xxxxx_0.2-1.debian.tar.xz`.

-## Virtualsquare tutorial for Debian packaging
+## VirtualSquare tutorial for Debian packaging

 The following recipe for Debian packaging is just a hint.
-All thr process should be applied _cum grano salis_ and paying attention to _mutadis mutandis_.
+All the process should be applied _cum grano salis_ and paying attention to _mutadis mutandis_.

 ### Create the project on Salsa